 The first quarter of 2019 saw two new major tenants sign up for office space in the City Hall/Insurance District: New York Health & Hospitals took up 527,000 square feet at 100 Pearl Street and WeWork signed a 201,000-square-foot deal at 199 Water Street.
 The City Hall submarket saw its availability rate rise to 10.5%, due to more than 323,000 square feet of office space hitting the market at 250 Broadway, per CBRE research.

 How much does it cost to lease an office in the City Hall / Insurance District?

 The overall office asking rent in Downtown Manhattan reached $62 per square foot at the end of Q1 2019, according to CBRE.
 The City Hall/Insurance District recorded the highest bump in office asking rents, reaching an all-time high of $58 per square foot.
 This rise in prices is largely due to available space coming online at 250 Broadway, which commands above-average rents of $75 per square foot.
 At the same time, office leasing activity in the district remained above its five-year quarterly average, signaling that interest continues to be strong and available space is likely to be occupied very quickly.

-All roads lead to City Hall.
 This is one of the city’s best-served neighborhoods for transportation.
 The options are too many to list: East Side local lines stop at the Brooklyn Bridge/City Hall station, and the East Side express line stops at the nearby Fulton Street station, where you can also get the West Side express lines and the Eighth Avenue A and C trains.
-The city is building a new, state-of-the-art transit hub at Fulton Street.
-At City Hall you can get the Broadway R line.
+The city boasts a state-of-the-art new transit hub at Fulton Street, while at City Hall you can get the Broadway R line.